taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

-1. User click the delete button - System ask the user to confirm if he/she wishes to delete the EB
+1. User clicks the delete button - System ask the user to confirm if he/she wishes to delete the EB
-2. User click confirm - System delete the user’s EB
+2. User clicks the confirm button - System delete the user’s EB

 Postconditions: The EB is deleted from the database and will no longer be listed on the public board
 ****